PewDiePie: 2019–2020: Minecraft series, milestones, and further controversies

+In November, Business Insider reported Kjellberg as a client of Re6l, a Toronto-based influencer media and ecommerce company.
+Toward the end of the year, Kjellberg announced that he would take a break from YouTube the following year and deleted his Twitter account because of his dissatisfaction with the site.
+Kjellberg's hiatus ultimately proved to be brief, lasting a little over a month during early 2020.
+Taking short breaks from creating online content proved to become a behavior he would repeat throughout the following years.
+In his first video uploaded following his brief hiatus, Kjellberg made jokes about the COVID-19 pandemic and spoke in mock-Chinese phrases.
+After receiving criticism for these jokes, Kjellberg uploaded another video, defending his previous jokes and making further jokes about COVID-19.

+Kjellberg signed an exclusive deal to stream on YouTube in May, as the platform was enrolling high-profile streamers to rival competitors like Twitch and Mixer.
 In October, Kjellberg's fans began to suspect his channel was shadowbanned, after noticing it and his recent uploads failed to appear in YouTube's search results.
 YouTube responded to the shadowban allegations on Twitter, claiming that the reason for the problems was due to search results being influenced by YouTube's system somehow flagging his recent uploads, and that due to the effects of the COVID-19 pandemic, YouTube was taking longer to review videos, including Kjellberg's.
 YouTube apologized for the situation and stated they were "working on fixing the issue."